 Surely product insights are really only customer insights?
 Perhaps, but exploring patterns of behaviour from the perspective of each category, subcategory and SKU can reveal a huge amount about shopper behaviour in aggregate and yet most (all?) product performance analysis is performed either at the (sub)category level or estate (not store) level.

 The "category" team in most supermarket suppliers will examine product performance in aggregate - typically weekly, or even monthly, across entire retail estates.
-This made perfect sense 25 years ago when the syndicated (market) data providers began to collect and normalise EPOS data from supermarkets - this was only just feasible using the technology of the day.
+This made perfect sense 25 years ago when the syndicated (market) data providers began to collect and normalise supermarket data (EPOS)- this was only just feasible using the technology of the day.
 Nowadays, however, modern data processing, analysis and visualisation techniques allow for far more subtle insights.
 Perhaps some examples will help - how about these insights from our work with a UK-wide grocery retailer?

 Yes - all of these Product Insights really demonstrate subtle shopper (and consumer) behaviours, but my point is that they were genuinely insightful and led to changes in ranging and distribution policy.
 The data necessary to uncover them had been available for years, but no-one had ever looked at it this way because the focus was on analysing shopper baskets for potential promotions and signs of loyalty.